-Due to the complexity of the application, it was decided that development of the system would be broken down into phases to allow users to gain access to the system sooner.
-After each phase of development, also known as a "build," the application was tested thoroughly through a 3-test cycle, including system, integration, and user testing.
-Both the Aciron team and the client team participated in this testing process, ensuring that the platform was defect-free, easy to use, and met users' specific needs.
+Due to the complexity of the application, it was decided that development of the system would be broken down into phases.
+This allowed users to gain access to the system sooner than planned.
+After each phase, also known as a "build," the application was tested thoroughly through a 3-test cycle.
+It included system, integration, and user testing.
+Both the Aciron team and the client participated in this testing process.
+The end result ensured that the platform was defect-free, easy to use, and met users' specific needs.

 The initial phase of development established the core functionality of the application.
 Functions included schedule management, assignments, project controls, basic reporting, and administration.
 Subsequent phases have added more advanced functionality and enhancements based on client feedback.

 Our team developed a web-based application with a SQL server back-end database.
 This granted the organization ability to manage construction schedules more efficiently.
 The multi-functional application is comprised of interconnected modules:

 • An assignment management module allows users to enter, manage, track, and organize data related to assignment of tasks.
 Customized workflows facilitate system-driven and process-driven tasks, rather than requiring users to manage tasks manually.

 • A schedule management module allows users to upload and store schedules.
 Then they enter an automatic workflow for the schedule review process.
 Users enter schedule review data via a robust multi-step form, which simplifies an otherwise complex process.

 • A project controls module allows users to track issues and to create progress reports for projects.